rdkcentral/rdkv-halif-wifi/docs/pages/halSpec.md

 * Have a zero-warning policy with regards to compiling.
 All warnings are required to be treated as errors.
 * Copyright validation is required to be performed, e.g.: Black duck, FossID.
 * Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
-* HAL Tests will endeavour to create worst-case scenarios to assist investigations.
+* `HAL` Tests will endeavour to create worst-case scenarios to assist investigations.
 * Improvements by any party to the testing suite are required to be fed back.

 ### Licensing

-The Wi-Fi `HAL` header file is released under the Apache 2.0 license.
-The implementation may use any license compatible with the aforementioned header file.
+This interface is required to be released under the Apache License 2.0.

 ### Build Requirements

-The Wi-Fi `HAL` source code must build into a shared library named `libwifihal.so`.
+This interface is required to build into shared library.
+The shared library must be named libwifihal.so.
+The building mechanism must be independent of Yocto.

 ### Variability Management